In Part 1 and Part 2 of our quest for the location of the Scriptural International Dateline (SIDL) the stage has been set for the final conclusion.

-Our final showdown will begin by referencing the scriptural definition for the International Dateline which begins with an important passage found in the book of Job:
+Our conclusion will begin by referencing the scriptural definition for the International Dateline which begins with an important passage found in the book of Job:

 A חק חג (khoq khug; statute of an arch/circle) upon the face of the waters AS FAR AS the תכלית (thaklyth; boundary between) light עם (em; beside) darkness.
 (Job 26:10)